Department of Chemistry and Biochemistry | Undergraduate Program

 Degrees and Honors

 We offer both a Bachelors of Science chemistry degree and a Bachelors of Arts chemistry degree.
-There are different areas of emphasis to choose from including:

 An American Chemical Society (ACS) accredited degree is also an available option.

 For students with superior academic abilities, the Fulbright College of Arts and Sciences provides a comprehensive program of Honors Studies.
 Fulbright Honors students have a choice of two options in order to graduate with honors, College Honors Program and the Departmental Honors Program.

 ** All Fulbright Honors Students must complete and defend an original honors thesis/project.